younesbelkada/evalchemy/README.md

 ## 🎉 What's New

+#### [2025.02.24] New Reasoning Benchmarks

+- AIME25 and Alice in Wonderland have been added to [available benchmarks](https://github.com/mlfoundations/evalchemy?tab=readme-ov-file#built-in-benchmarks).

 #### [2025.01.30] API Model Support

 - [API models via Curator](https://github.com/bespokelabsai/curator/): With `--model curator` you can now evaluate with even more API based models via [Curator](https://github.com/bespokelabsai/curator/), including all those supported by [LiteLLM](https://docs.litellm.ai/docs/providers)